-After you submit your final financial report, GIIP Project Manager will review the report to determine if you have any unspent funds that needs to be returned to Zinc Network.
+After you submit your final financial report, your Project Manager will review the report to determine if you have any unspent funds that needs to be returned to Zinc Network.

 Zinc Network should receive the funds no later than three weeks from the date of the refund request.
-Once the funds have been sent from your account, please send a short message to the Project Manager letting them know that the funds have been sent.
+Once the funds have been sent from your account, please send a short message to your Project Manager letting him or her know that the funds have been sent.
+This will make it easier for Zinc Network to identify funds as they are received.